QMatSuite/qmatsuite-toolchain/toolchains/wannier90/README.md

 GitHub Actions workflows are located in `.github/workflows/`:
 - `wannier90-ubuntu.yml` – Linux builds
 - `wannier90-macos.yml` – macOS builds
-- `wannier90-windows-intel.yml` – Windows builds with Intel ifort
+- `wannier90-windows-mingw.yml` – Windows builds with MinGW-w64

 Each workflow is path-scoped to trigger only when its corresponding toolchain directory changes.